-Creating safer, more inclusive spaces for everyone in the Brookes community
+Creating safer, more inclusive spaces for everyone in our community

-At Oxford Brookes University, we believe that everyone deserves to be treated equitably and respectfully, to be heard and valued, and to have access to educational resources and information so that thoughtful choices can be made.
+At Oxford Brookes University, we believe that everyone deserves to be treated respectfully, to be heard and valued, and to have access to resources and information so that thoughtful choices can be made.

 Sexual Consent Education logo

-Brookes students have been involved in the consent project from the very beginning, from helping to choose the course and providing constructive feedback, to calling for the course to be made mandatory as part of the Brookes Together campaign.
+Our students have been involved in the sexual consent project since the very beginning, from helping to shape the course content, to calling for the course to be made mandatory as part of the Brookes Together campaign in 2022.

-Student participation is vital and we are working hard to develop a trauma-informed staff-student dialogue which breaks down any issues of mistrust.
-To achieve this, we work closely with students, Brookes Union and external consultants.
+Student participation is essential and we are working hard to develop a trauma-informed dialogue between students and staff.
+To achieve this, the Consent team works closely with students, Brookes Union and external consultants.

-The University has collaborated with the sexual health charity, Brook, to provide our students with a comprehensive consent course.
-This consists of five modules and takes approximately 70 minutes to complete, which you can work through in your own time.
+The University has collaborated with the sexual health charity, Brook, to provide our students with a mandatory sexual consent course.
+This consists of five modules that you can work through in your own time.

 This course supports you to: